 However, there are two sides to every coin.
 The lack of regulation by government authorities is the reason why Bitcoin is so popular as a virtual currency for criminals.
-Bitcoin wallets are digital, so they don’t have to be registered with any government or financial authority.
-Besides, the most exciting thing about Bitcoin is that it can be easily exchanged for real money.
+The wallets are digital, so they don’t have to be registered with any government or financial authority.
+Besides, the most exciting thing about the cryptocurrency is that it can be easily exchanged for real money.
 At the moment, a single Bitcoin can be sold online or on the street for around $290.

 3. Safe ecosystem

-The way the Bitcoin ecosystem is organized makes a Bitcoin wallet app a safe place to store, exchange, and use Bitcoins.
+The way the Bitcoin ecosystem is organized makes a wallet app a safe place to store, exchange, and use the cryptocurrency.
 Every transaction in the wallet is signed with a digital signature before it’s sent to the Blockchain.
-Arter being sent to the blockchain, a transaction is processed (in fact, it will be propagated through all blockchain nodes), and after that it’ll become committed which means that the money will be transferred to another wallet.
+After being sent to the blockchain, a transaction is processed (in fact, it will be propagated through all blockchain nodes), and after that it’ll become committed which means that the money will be transferred to another wallet.

 A Bitcoin wallet allows you to make and receive transactions and to see your transaction history and current balance.
 Also, a wallet runs a few service tasks like synchronising the blockchain, that are important for validating transactions.